 Employees and persons acting on behalf of the Group are expected to implement the Group’s policies and procedures such that the legitimate interests of the Group are advanced, having regard to the Group’s values and standards.
 All employees are expected to engage in ethical conduct.

-These policies are clearly communicated to all staff and training programmes in these areas, in some cases provided by external providers, continued during the year with key members of staff from each division completing relevant modules.
+These policies are clearly communicated to all staff and training programmes in these areas, in some cases provided by external providers, continued during the year with key members of staff from each Division completing relevant modules.

 The Group seeks to be honest and fair in its relationships with customers and suppliers and to source and supply goods and services in an efficient manner, in accordance with specifications, without compromising quality and performance.
-Each division is responsible for negotiating the terms and conditions of trade with suppliers.
-In doing so each division is expected to maintain high standards of integrity in all business dealings with suppliers and is encouraged to use the services of those suppliers whose values and standards are equivalent to Tyman’s quality management standards.
+Each Division is responsible for negotiating the terms and conditions of trade with suppliers.
+In doing so each Division is expected to maintain high standards of integrity in all business dealings with suppliers and is encouraged to use the services of those suppliers whose values and standards are equivalent to Tyman’s quality management standards.
 Operating units are encouraged to gain and maintain accreditation to specific standards required by the markets they serve, with quality and production accreditations gained throughout the operations.

-Each Division is responsible for the ethical sourcing of all products used in the production of finished goods.
-As part of the work of the sourcing teams, there is a strong emphasis on ensuring the integrity of the supply chain, including verification of their suppliers.
-Supply chain teams seek to re-engineer products, reworking them to reduce the materials used, or to take advantage of improved production methods, using more environmentally sound materials.
+Sourcing teams across the Group are responsible for the ethical sourcing of all products used in the production of finished goods and the verification of controls in place across the supply chain.
+Where possible, we seek to re-engineer products, reworking them to reduce the materials used, or to take advantage of improved production methods, using more environmentally sound materials.

-The Group operates a confidential whistleblowing telephone helpline, which is available for all employees and any external person associated with providing goods or services to any of the divisions.
+The Group operates a confidential whistleblowing telephone helpline, which is available for all employees and any external person associated with providing goods or services to any of the Divisions.
 Calls are received by the Group Company Secretary and each call is fully investigated, by an appropriate person, independent of the claim being made.
-These claims are reported to the Board, who are kept apprised of all actions being taken and the final outcomes.
+These claims are reported to the Board, which is kept apprised of all actions being taken and the final outcomes.
 Management is always grateful to receive these reports, which provide an additional insight into the operations at these locations and investigates them fully.
 Each claim is fully resolved, with the necessary actions taken.

 Engagement with all stakeholders is important and ensures there is a sound basis upon which the business is conducted.
-Each division has a relationship management programme with its customers and suppliers which provides the appropriate forum for open and transparent discussions.
+Each Division has a relationship management programme with its customers and suppliers which provides the appropriate forum for open and transparent discussions.